 The Public Works Department is responsible for the maintenance and repair of the City’s street, drainage, and transportation systems by providing planning, design and maintenance.

-In November 2011, the Beaumont City Council awarded a contract to IMS Infrastructure Management Services, LLc (IMS) of Tempe, Arizona to assess the condition of our street infrastructure.
-In January of 2012, IMS started their work.
+In March 2019, the Beaumont City Council awarded a contract to IMS Infrastructure Management Services, LLC (IMS) of Tempe, Arizona to assess the condition of our street infrastructure.
+In April of 2019, IMS started their work.
 IMS utilized a specialized van to travel each lane of roadway to acquire data for the study.
 Included in the acquired data were ways to measure the surface distress and roughness of the road.
-The project was substantially completed in July 2013.
+The project was substantially completed in February of 2021.
 The graph and spreadsheet below are a way to interpret the Pavement Condition Index (PCI) score for each segment of road maintained in the City.

 The following illustration compares Pavement Condition Index (PCI) to commonly used descriptive terms.
 The divisions between the terms are not fixed, but are meant to reflect common perceptions of condition.